Amits64/project/sci_calci/README.md

 # Deploying a Python Web Application on Kubernetes Cluster

-This deployment will focus on containerization using `Docker`, `Kubernetes` orchestration, the implementation of a `CI/CD` pipeline, and setting up effective monitoring and logging solutions.
-The goal is to automate deployment processes, enhance scalability, and leverage modern technologies for efficient web application management.
+In today's fast-paced software development world, deploying a Python web application on a Kubernetes cluster has become a critical part of modern software development and deployment practices.
+This deployment focuses on various aspects, including containerization using Docker, Kubernetes orchestration, the implementation of a CI/CD pipeline, code quality integration, and setting up effective monitoring and logging solutions.
+The primary goal is to automate deployment processes, enhance scalability, and leverage modern technologies for efficient web application management.

 ## Prerequisites